 YHA (England and Wales)

-- Advises Birtenshaw on a range of property, construction, commercial, litigation, employment and regulatory matters.
+- Advising Birtenshaw on a number of different areas including property, construction, commercial, litigation, employment and regulatory matters.

 The People’s Trust (Greece)

 Greenwich Leisure Limited

 ARICD (formerly known as Association for Research in Infant and Child Development)

 - Advising the Trustees of Delta Philanthropies on the addition of new charitable objects for the charity to be able to support COVID-19 and other related health crises across Africa in 2020 (and moving forwards).
 Successfully implemented with the Charity Commission in May 2020.

 - Advised Medicines Discovery Catapult Limited through a High Court procurement challenge by Diagnostics AI Limited in connection with the setting up of the Lighthouse Lab COVID-testing facilities and the resultant negotiation of analytical software licences.

 - Continuing to support the Big Life Group throughout range of COVID-19 related operational issues during lockdowns.